ssvlabs/ssv/network/p2p/MESSAGE_AMOUNT.md

 The final number of expected messages per slot becomes
 $$E(messages\,per\,slot) = P(Attestation\,per\,slot) * E(messages|Attestation) +\\ P(Aggregator) * E(messages|Aggreator) +\\ P(Proposer) * E(messages|Proposer) +\\ P(SyncCommittee) * E(messages|SyncCommittee) +\\ P(SyncCommitteeAggregator) * E(messages|SyncCommitteeAggregator)$$

-Using the highest probability for being an attestaion aggreator, we have (for one validator with 4 operators):
+To get the highest estimation, we set the aggreator attestation to its higher probability (lowest committee size) and set each consensus step to have their maximum number of messages.
+Then, we have (for one validator with 4 operators):
 $$E(messages\,per\,slot) = 0.6781$$

+If we set each consensus step to their minimum number of messages, we would have:
+$$E(messages\,per\,slot) = 0.4543$$

 ## Expected messages in subnet